ColeVahey/mult/README.md

 ![Mult Logo](docs/multlogo.png "Mult")

-  #Mult
+# Mult
-Mult is an Instant Message program written in python and bash.
+Mult is an Instant Message program written in bash.
 It takes a bit of setup, but works fine.

 # Requirements.
 Mult runs on Mac(OSX) and Linux.
-Make sure you have Python3 installed on your system.
 A text editor like Vim or Nano will be needed for the install.
 You also need to be on a system with multiple users for this to have any use.